centizen/quickmaths/README.md

 A quick and dirty command line calculator for FFXIV.
 No need for any additional windows!

 Currently only available as alpha test, to install add the following custom plugin repository.
-Will be submitting to first party repo shortly.

 https://raw.githubusercontent.com/centizen/quickmaths/main/repo.json